joakimk/testbot/README.markdown

 ====

-    sudo gem install sequel sinatra sqlite3-ruby daemons # For running the server sudo gem install httparty daemons                    # For running the runner or requester
+    sudo gem install sequel sinatra sqlite3-ruby daemons # For running the server sudo gem install httparty daemons macaddr            # For running the runner or requester

 Files
 ====